 Preheat oven to 350 degF.
 Get your medium leaves out.
 Put 1/2 cup filling into the stem side of the leaf, fold in the sides, and roll up.
 Stick vertically in the pot.
 Keep going until all the filling is used.

 Add any remaining medium leaves and the big leaves on top of the gwumpki.
-Pour tomato sauce and a drizzle of oil on top.
+Mix tomatoes and garlic, then pour mixture on rolls and a drizzle of oil on top.
+Crack extra fresh black pepper on top if you like.

 Add the lid and cook for 1.5 to 2 hours.
 If you like a bite to your cabbage, it will probably take 1.5 hours.
 We like ours deader than dead, so we cook it 2 hours.